metasfresh/metasfresh/README.md

 Class based component (`components/app`).
 This view is shown when the connection to the backend is lost or other connection issues appear.

+__Modal__

+Class based component (`components/app`).
+This is an overlay view that can be opened over the main view.
+- ChangeLogModal
+- Process
+- Window
+- ModalContextShortcuts
+- Tooltips
+- Indicator
+- OverlayField

 __DocList__
   - Container
   - DocumentList